Olympus XA2

 Many professional photographers have used an XA2 as an unobtrusive way to take high quality pictures.

-I use this camera in situations when it would be difficult to carry one of my SLRs.
+I used this camera in situations when it would be difficult to carry a SLRs.

 All Rights Reserved